yuwen841019/TRGN510_Assignment4/README.md

    type: `gunzip Homo_sapiens.GRCh37.75.gtf.gz`
 2. To get `expres.anal.csv`:\
    type: `wget https://github.com/davcraig75/unit/expres.anal.csv`
-3. Make sure that these two files are in the same directory
+3. Make sure that these two files are in the same directory.

 ## Usage
 1. To install this program:\